 When choosing a DNA test, it is worth knowing which specific part of the DNA that test takes in an account.

 Of course, the best tests should take all of the DNA into an account.
-However, there is some merit in looking at specific DNA for determining the regions from where you come from or people you are related.
+However, there is some merit in looking at specific DNA for determining the regions from where you come from or people you are related to.

-In essence, there are 3 types of DNA tests – and the best DNA tests do encompass more than 1 types of DNA testing.
+In essence, there are 3 types of DNA tests – and the best DNA tests do encompass more than 1 type of DNA testing.

 Autosomal DNA Testing